 Yeah, pretty sure prints didn’t ship with that message in 1958.

-No, Terror in the Haunted Houseis much more a psychological thriller than horror, and not an entirely ineffective one at that.
+No, Terror in the Haunted House is more like a psychological thriller than a horror, and not an entirely ineffective one at that.
 A bit silly sure and no doubt more than just a little Castle-esque, but it is occasionally somewhat sinister and intriguing.

 Mostly though, it’s just a snoozer.
 And with the absence of any fun ghosts or phantasmic goings-ons, 100% missable.